caiks/WBOT02/README.md

 ```
 ![actor002_model010_Sam_001](images/actor002_model010_Sam_001.png)

-The *slices* do not yet seem to capture features.
+The *slices* do not yet capture features.
 The examples are only related by their areas of light and dark.
 Browsing around suggests that near the root *slices* the representations mainly have a light centre and tend to *classified* by the arrangement of brightness around the periphery of the frame.

 This is the configuration for *model* 13, `model013.json` -
 ```